 A participant belongs to one of four levels of membership: Non-Voter, Aspirant, Nearly Voter, and Voter.
 These are described in 11.2

 All participants can vote in SG, SC, and IG meetings.
 Only Voters have the right to make motions, second motions and vote during WG and TG meetings.
-However the WG and TG Chairs may permit all participants to participate in straw polls, discussions and debates.
+However, the WG and TG Chairs may permit all participants to participate in straw polls, discussions and debates.

 It is the responsibility of all participants to make the WG Chair and the WG Vice-Chair aware of any changes to their contact information for the purpose of maintaining the IEEE 802.15 voting membership database.